lipsia-fmri/lipsia/docs/cylarim/index.rst

 The output files are 4D images that can be further processed using the program **vcylarim_probe**.

+The input images can be either in Lipsia's own 'vista'-format (*.v), or in nifti-format (*.nii).
+The output images are always in 'vista'-format.
+They can be visualized using the viewer **vini** (github.com/MPI-Neuroinformatics/vini), or converted to nifti using the program **vnifti** and visualized using other neuroimaging tools.

 Some typical workflows are shown below.